 So, maybe each player isn’t a “grand slam hitter” but the best option on their team?

-Anyway, these Grand Slam holograms were a mainstay for much of the 90s, with the design differing each year, and 1995 being my personal favorite given it included a standard photo of the player as well.
+Anyway, these Grand Slam holograms were a mainstay for much of the decade and represent some of the best cards of the 90s, with the design differing each year, and 1995 being my personal favorite given it included a standard photo of the player as well.

 1993 Upper Deck Diamond Gallery